vswarte/please-help/README.md

 # PLEASE HELP ME

 ## WHAT IS THIS
-A small script to grab and output a random plead for help.
+A small script to output a random plead for help.

 ## WHY WOULD YOU DO THIS
 I needed something to spice up my zsh's ```preexec```